 Aplastic anemia in children has many causes.
 Sometimes the cause is unknown.
 There

 are many known causes.
-They may develop it at some point during childhood.
-Or, it
+Aplastic anemia may develop it at some point during childhood.

 Acquired causes include: